MOVEMENT PRACTICE

 Awards & Honors

-• 2022 Award for Emerging Artist, Juried Competition, Annual Emerging Artist Exhibit, Cambridge Art Association
+2022 Emerging Artist, Juried Competition, Annual Emerging Artist Exhibit, Cambridge Art Association

 Artist Residencies

-• 2022 Invited Visiting Artist, Tenacre Country Day School, Wellesley, MA
+2022 Invited Visiting Artist, Tenacre Country Day School, Wellesley, MA, USA

 Affiliations